-25 sep Meet Makers Unite, the Dutch initiative giving a new purpose to life jackets worn by refugees
+25 sep Makers Unite, the Dutch initiative giving a new purpose to life jackets

 Back on September 4th, I was lucky to attend the Great Minds Meeting, an event created by our partners from Masterpeace.
 There, 350 minds got together to inspire, get inspired and connect in favor of peace and inclusivity.
 In between the many incredible people I met, was Thami Schweichler, one of the people behind Makers Unite.
 As he has an amazing story to tell I invited him for an interview, here is the beautiful result.